kalinovsk1/kalinovsk1/README.md

 ###

-<p align="left"> - computer science student at the University of Technology in Gdańsk</p
+<p align="left"> - Master's degree in Computer Science from University of Technology in Gdańsk</p
 <p align="left"> - software engineer intern at Adtran</p

 ###